 Much of President Bush’s speech centered on John McCain’s character, patriotism, and performance.
 It touched very little on party platform or continuing the policies of the Bush Administration, with the exception of the tax cuts, which Bush said McCain would make permanent.
 Bush also spoke glowingly about VP candidate Gov. Sara Palin.
 Essentially, he delivered a one-line endorsement of the ticket.
 There has never been any love lost between Bush and McCain and it shows.
 At the end, after introducing his parents, the President turned the floor back over to the First Lady, saying that while he was unable to attend the convention, with Laura speaking the delegates had “traded up.”

-I don’t think Bush’s speech helped or hurt McCain’s chances very much.
+I don’t buy xanax online us think Bush’s speech helped or hurt McCain’s chances very much.

 Laura concluded with a few words about Cindy McCain.
 That was it for the Bushes.
 Finito.